Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 540 A

-Two nominations won, three - silver.
+Won two nominations, silver in three.
 Without taking into account the price, Varta would have become the first, since it was ahead of the Tyumen battery by a fraction of a point.
-But the one and a half difference in price eventually moved it to second place.
+But the one and a half difference in price ultimately pushed it to second place.

 Declared capacity 64 Ah